Multan | Lahore

 Varicocele Treatment Cost

 In Pakistan, varicocele open surgery typically costs around PKR 60,000–70,000, while microsurgery or other advanced procedures may range between PKR 250,000 and 300,000.
-For exact pricing information, it’s best to call each clinic directly like Dot Clinics.
+For exact pricing information, it is best to contact each clinic directly, such as Dot Clinics.
+We offer varicocele surgery at an affordable price of PKR 145,000 and use advanced technology to effectively deal all complications involved in the procedure.

 You may be a suitable candidate for varicocele treatments if you experience scrotal pain or pressure, enlarged veins, reduced sperm count or testicular size, or infertility related to a varicocele.
 Men diagnosed with infertility are particularly strong candidates for treatment, as varicoceles can increase scrotal temperature and affect sperm production, leading to low sperm count, poor motility, abnormal sperm shape, and other fertility issues.
 Treating the varicocele from Dot Clinics can help restore comfort, protect testicular function, and improve fertility outcomes.